Home Search Gallery How-To Books Links Workshops About Contact

 Introduction

 This lens was standard with most Nikon cameras in the 1970s.
 There are no sharper lenses made, and today you can buy these for next to nothing since most people seem to prefer slower, fuzzier zooms.
-It is better than the f/1.4 version.
+It has less distortion than the f/1.4 version.

-Personally I don't like the 50mm focal length.
+Personally I don't like the 50mm focal length except for family photos.
 I use a 35mm as my "standard" lens, and an 85mm as a short tele.
 I no longer even own any 50mm lenses, and because many people don't, either, you can have these just about for free.

 Specifications